KatrinaTom/react-tic-tac-toe-practice/Assignments/T2A2-API/README.md

 **Why is it a problem that needs solving?**

 There are other methods to start a customer database, however I can imagine it would create more problems in the future as the business grows.
 If I did not create a database, It would be difficult to expand.
-Such as tracking customers, add staff and invoicing would be very difficult.
+Such as tracking customers, add staff and invoicing would be very difficult and time consuming.

 To make sure I am on the right track that this is a problem that needs solving, I asked myself (as the potential business owner) the following question: